And greetings and welcome back, ladies and gentlemen.

 We can't have the Dubai port gang in here.

-We can't have the United Arab Emirates and Dubai Ports world running to ports, but we can have felons as members of unions that work at the docks.
+We can't have the United Arab Emirates and Dubai Ports World run into ports, but we can have felons as members of unions that work at the docks, work at the ports.

-The last time we mentioned this, we got a call from one of these guys out in LA, warning me in no uncertain terms to be very careful how I discussed the longshoremen's union.
+The last time we mentioned this, we got a call from one of these guys out in LA, warning me in no uncertain terms to be very careful how I discuss the Longshoremen's Union.

-Yes, I'll that's how I'm gonna tell you, I'll read this again, because I realize, and I'm bouncing off of Jim Garratt's book, his Garrety thinks the people of this country when they go to the voting booth in November, when they get into the privacy of that voting booth, they're going to be voting security and safety.
+Yes, I'm going to tell you, I'll read this again because I realize, and I'm bouncing off of Jim Garrity's book, because Garrity thinks of people of this country, when they go to the voting booth in November, when they get into the privacy of that voting booth, they're going to be voting security and safety.

-And I I want to I to the extent that I hope that's true, I want you to I just want you to hear what's been done.
+And I want to, to the extent that I hope that's true, I just want you to hear what's been done.

-The congressional outcry over the Dubai ports deal.
+You remember the congressional outcry over the Dubai ports deal?

 It was every bit as frenzied as this Mark Foley thing is.